codingbootcamp/codingbootcamp.github.io/index.md

 Albeit tiny, this is our attempt to give back to the eco system in some way.

-Please fill up the [RSVP form](https://goo.gl/forms/l6XTY2CISpEx2Vz02) and mark your presence.
+Please fill up the [Registration / RSVP form](https://goo.gl/forms/l6XTY2CISpEx2Vz02) and mark your presence.

 ## When?
 `29th & 30th of July`.
 You guessed it right, it is a weekend.